4.10. Paraxial Analysis

 -16.93123809931588

-Analogously the magnification factors at the image/object plane can be calculated:
+Analogously, the magnification factors at the image/object plane are found with:

 >>> tma.image_magnification(-57.3)